OHI-Science/ohimanual/2_plan/Planning_and_Partnering.md

 *"The Index was explicitly designed to help inform decision making by providing a comprehensive, comparable, and quantitative assessment of the range of components that drive overall ocean health"* (Halpern *et al.* 2014).
 Because of this, it is imperative that you [understand the local decision-making process](Understand_Local_Decision_Making) and include key influencers in your stakeholder analysis.

-Below several resource you may wish to use to help you conduct your stakeholder analysis:
+Resources you may wish to use to help you conduct your stakeholder analysis:

 - [Mind Tools](http://www.mindtools.com/pages/article/newPPM_07.htm)
 - [Stakeholder Map](http://www.stakeholdermap.com/stakeholder-analysis.html)